Rule #5-10

 Our construct of time, for example, is built on highly composite numbers.
 There are 60 seconds in a minute, 60 minutes in an hour, and 24 hours in a day, all superstar numbers exhibiting extreme levels of divisibility.
 And there’s geometry, too, with a circle being divided into 360 degrees.
 Those degrees are divided into 60 arc minutes and those into 60 arc seconds.
 Both time and geometry combine together to form our modern geographical coordinate system which divides up the entire surface of the earth into highly composite units.

 The built environment, as its moniker implies, requires builders in order to materialize.
 The builder’s task is to expand the scale of a drawing to full scale and to render a drawing using real materials.
 It is an intense process of communication between an architect, general contractor, their subs, and their subs’ subs.
 Given all the complexities that already exist in the act of building, it is best to maximize simplicity and efficiency in the process where possible.
-With that said, it is easier to cut a sheet of plywood in half when its length is evenly divisible by two (half of a standard 96-inch sheet yields two sheets 48 inches wide); the mental math is manageable and the units themselves are highlighted on a tape measurer for easy transfer.
+It is easier to cut a sheet of plywood in half when its length is evenly divisible by two (half of a standard 96-inch sheet yields two sheets 48 inches wide); the mental math is manageable and the units themselves are highlighted on a tape measurer for easy transfer.
 Otherwise, half of, say, a 95-inch sheet is 47.5 mm, which requires good mental math or the use of a calculator (depending on the mental faculty of the subcontractor).

 Highly Composite Numbers and the Metric System